lassetotl/LLL-Electrorotation/ReadMe.md

 ### HeLa Rotation LLL.ipynb

 Jupyter notebook containing the data and analysis of the initial HeLa rotation experiments performed by us 2022-2023.
+The aim of the HeLa experiments were to prove that our experimental setup gave reproducible results (https://wiki.uio.no/mn/fysikk/laglivlab/index.php/15.02.23).
 Slightly outdated.

 ### Rotation_Spectra.py